Table of Contents

 The Italian section of the Wine School Cellar in 2021

 Our current wine cellar is a series of narrow pathways with floor-to-ceiling wine.
-Motions sensors turn on LED lights as you move through the facility.
+Motion sensors turn on LED lights as you move through the facility.
 Its industrial look wasn’t intentional; it’s the byproduct of being a highly efficient wine storage space.

-Our Upgraded Wine Cellar, circa 2007.
+Our Upgraded Wine Cellar, circa 2007

 Our second wine cellar was a traditional affair.
 We ordered our wine racks through a specialty wine company.
 I loved the design: the narrow spacing of the racks was very efficient and easily organized.
 However, the wood racks posed a problem.
 After eight years, the racks started to show cracks near the joints.